EGLA Evaluation Process

 How can my city become a European Green Leaf winner?

-European Green Leaf candidate cities will be assessed on the basis of six environmental categories
+European Green Leaf candidate cities will be assessed on the basis of six environmental topic areas:

 - Climate Change & Energy Performance

-In each topic area there are three sections that must be completed (900 words per topic area):
+In each topic area there are two sections that must be completed (900 words per topic area):